HugeLabs/scenarios-helm/use/step1/text.md

 <details><summary></summary>

-### Inspect the YAML spec

 <!-- Speaker script:
 Let's take a look at the YAML files that define our service.
-I've learned last year's conference that including cats in your presentation is well recieved with this crowd, and I have a treat for you all.
-I will use the cat command here.
+I've learned last year's conference that including cats in your presentation is well recieved with this crowd, so, of course, I will use the cat command here.
 -->

+### Inspect the YAML spec

 View the YAML file that defines our service.